Official AFL Premiership LadderAFL Premiership Ladder

-At its core, our health and wellbeing pillar aims to empower men and women in the West to lead healthier lives by providing education, physical activity opportunities and a supportive social network through our Sons and Daughters of the West Programs which annually attract over 1300 participants.
+At its core, our health and wellbeing pillar aims to empower men and women in the West to lead healthier lives by providing education, physical activity opportunities and a supportive social network through our Sons and Daughters of the West programs, which can annually attract over 1300 participants.

 We strive to address the key public health concerns within Australia through the development of health pathways and co-designed content which focus on health promotion and behavioural change.

 We believe in, stand for, and work to promote community harmony.
 We work with the entire community to promote inclusiveness and equality for all, regardless of race, faith, gender or disability.
-We facilitate health and well-being events, family days, VFL carnivals, and CALDPlay Gala events as well as participating in other key community events in the west.
+We facilitate a variety of events to raise awareness and educate our community and work closely with the club and partners to deliver special programs:

--Supporting AFL themed rounds such as Indigenous round, multicultural round and White Ribbon Games to address social issues (e.g. mental health, organ donation)
+-Supporting AFL and AFLW themed rounds such as Indigenous round, Pride round and dedicated rounds that address social issues (e.g. mental health, organ donation)

--Leveraging VFL/AFLW games to utilise VU Whitten Oval as a community hub for diverse and positive community interaction
+-Leveraging VU Whitten Oval as a community hub for diverse and positive community interaction